-Beginnings of Woodlore on their teepees.
-It was leally the best of all ways for him to make reliable observation.
+Beginnings of Woodlore on their teepees It was really the best of all ways for him to make reliable observation.
 The bookseller of the town had some new books in his window about this time.
 One, a marvellous work called "Poisonous Plants," Yan was eager to see.
 It was exposed in the window for a time.
 Two of the large plates were visible from the street; one was Henbane, the other Stramonium.
 Yan gazed at them as often as he could.
 In a week they were gone; but the names and looks were forever engraved on his memory.
 Had he made bold to go in and ask permission to see the work, his memory would have seized most of it in an hour.

-IX

-Tracks

-I N the wet sand down by the edge of the brook he one day found some curious markings-evidently tracks.
+Tracks N the wet sand down by the edge of the brook he one day found some curious markings-evidently tracks.
 Yan pored over them, then made a lifesize drawing of one.
 He shrewdly suspected it to be the track of a Coon-nothing was too good or wild or rare for his valley.
 As soon as he could, he showed the track to the stableman whose dog was said to have killed a Coon once, and hence the man must be an authority on the subject.

 "Is that a Coon track?" asked Yan timidly.
 "How do I know?" said the man roughly, and went on with his work.
-But a stranger standing near, a curious person with shabby clothes, and a new silk hat on the back of his head, said, "Let me see it."
+But a stranger standing near, a curious person with shabby clothes, and a new silk hat on the back of his head, said, "Let me e it."
 Yan showed it.
-"Is it natural size?"
-"Yes, sir."
+"Is it natural size?" "'Yes, sir."
 "Yep, that's a Coon track, all right.
 You look at all the big trees near about whar you saw that; then when you find one with a hole in it, you look on the bark and you will find some Coon hars.
 Then you will know you've got a Coon tree."
 Yan took the earliest chance.
-He sought and found
+He sought and found a great Basswood with some gray hairs caught in the bark.
+He took them home with him, not sure what kind they were.
+He sought the stranger, but he was gone, and no one knew him.